kbilsted/ReassureTest.Net/README.md

 The first you use to change the overall characteristics of your usage, while the second is often to fit specific corner cases.

+The default configuration can be changed by `Reassure.DefaultConfiguration`.

+If you need a new copy of the default configuration you can use `var newCfg = Configuration.New()`.

 ## 6.1.
 Nunit

 For Nunit you can optionally setup a global setting using